nivenly/community/README.md

 #### I want to have a discussion, but Nivenly didn't make a GitHub Discussion Thread / Issue.
 What do I do?

-Nivenly Community Members are active parts of governance.
-Nivenly doesn't create Community Discussion Threads / Issues on behalf of the Community in general, rather the interested parties post their questions and topics.
+In general, Nivenly does not create Discussions / Issues on behalf of Nivenly Community Members.
+If you are a Nivenly Community Member, please just go ahead and create your Discussion or Issue!

-If you are a Nivenly Community Member with a question or concern, please simply raise it.
-You do not need to wait for approval from Nivenly to request a discussion or the governance process.
+To state it clearly: you do not need to wait for approval from Nivenly to request a discussion or the governance process.

 #### Is Nivenly's governance model ready?